arstgr/DNS-solvers/e-spectra/README.md

 ## License

-This project is licensed under the MIT public License - see the LICENSE.md file for details
+This project is licensed under the GNU Affero general public License.
+Refer to the [LICENSE](LICENSE) file for more information.

 ## To Cite

 If you use this code in your research, please cite the following work:

 Rastegari, S.A., 2017.
-Computational studies of turbulent skin-friction drag reduction with super-hydrophobic surfaces and riblets ([Doctoral dissertation](https://deepblue.lib.umich.edu/handle/2027.42/136986)).
+Computational studies of turbulent skin-friction drag reduction with super-hydrophobic surfaces and riblets ([Doctoral dissertation](https://deepblue.lib.umich.edu/handle/2027.42/136986)), the University of Michigan.

 ## Building FFTW
 ```bash